 I can’t complain about the friendliness of people in either location.
 I have nothing but praise for the people in Barcelona, and I haven’t had enough experience to comment in a deep way about the people in Lisbon.
 I have noticed a certain resentment by the Portuguese locals towards expats, mostly due to the typically big wage gap and the fact that the government seems to be doing its best to attract foreigners while perhaps giving the locals a raw deal.
 This resentment is visible especially if you read articles about Lisbon written by foreigners.
 You’ll always find some Portuguese who write negative comments related to what I just explained.
 On the other hand, other Portuguese are just as typically quick to jump in and slam their compatriots’ comments and apologize on their behalf, further lending credibility to the idea of overall friendliness of the locals in Lisbon.

-One observation that will be of interest to any male single readers is that Portuguese women are sadly not known for their beauty.
-You’ll find exceptions of course, but in Barcelona, you’ll see many beautiful local women, and it’s just not the case in Lisbon.
+One observation that will be of interest to any male single readers is that you will probably find a bigger dating pool in Barcelona than in Lisbon.
+In Barcelona, you’ll see many beautiful local women, and that’s not as much the case in Lisbon.
 I’m sure it has some impact psychologically on men whether consciously or subconsciously, so I thought I’d mention it as well.

 Both Lisbon and Barcelona are cosmopolitan cities, however, I would have to say that Barcelona is hands-down the winner in this regard.
 It is a bigger city that has managed to draw in a very big percentage of expats from all over the world.
 Lisbon, on the other hand, historically has drawn in immigrants from Portuguese-speaking territories (the biggest being by far Brazil) and the rest of the nationalities are a much more recent phenomenon.
 Portugal feels a bit more distant from mainland Europe, not least because of its geographic location and smaller size compared to Spain.